elidoran/chain-builder/docs/README.coffee.md

         # return a false result with this error message
         control.fail 'missing message'

-for simpler functions there's no need to use either function params, use `this`.
+For simpler functions there's no need to use either function params, use `this`.

     fn1 = () ->
       # the initial `message` value is provided to `chain.run()` below